 The Mississippi State Department of Health Office of Emergency Preparedness and Response, while focusing on public health threats and emergencies, also coordinates with the Mississippi Emergency Management Agency and integrates its efforts with federal, state, local, and tribal governments; the private sector; and non-governmental organizations.
 Activities are based on and support the National Response Plan, the National Incident Management System, and the Homeland Security Exercise and Evaluation Program.
 Use of these systems ensures that all entities required to respond to a mass casualty event are equipped and prepared to do so.
-The program is responsible for Emergency Support Function 8 in the Governor's State Emergency Response Plan, and provides technical assistance, training, and exercises to ensure the response capabilities for regional, district, and local response teams as well as the Governor's State Emergency Response Team regarding medical response.
+The program is responsible for Emergency Support Function 8 in the Governor's State Emergency Response Plan, and provides technical assistance, training, and exercises to ensure the response capabilities for regional, district, and local response teams.
 Measures for the MSDH Office of Emergency Preparedness and Response are included under Statewide Goal #1.